 The first part of the qualification material is a video of your robot demonstrating your team’s autonomous soccer playing skills.

-The minimum standard for qualification is:
+The recommended standard for qualification is:

 - localization of unknown ball position,

 - robot positioning at the ball for kicking,